openforcefield/openff-docs/source/install.md

 (install_arm)=
 ## OpenFF on Apple Silicon and ARM

-OpenFF software supports Apple Silicon (M1, M2, etc.), but at the moment (as of April 2023) some important dependencies such as Ambertools on Conda Forge do not.
+OpenFF software supports Apple Silicon (M1, M2, etc.), but as of April 2023 some important dependencies such as Ambertools on Conda Forge do not.
 As a result, we recommend MacOS users of Apple Silicon install the x86_64 version of MambaForge and run all OpenFF software through [Rosetta].
 ARM systems without access to a similar emulation layer may not be able to access all of the features of OpenFF software.

 An existing ARM installation of Conda can be configured to [use Rosetta] with the `CONDA_SUBDIR=osx-64` shell environment variable or the `subdir` Conda config variable.
 We recommend using this on a per-environment basis so that it persists across updates and new installs, but does not affect existing setups: